rustedwizard/Hash-Calculator/README.md

 * To pass algorithm simple pass it in String as "SHA1", "SHA256", "SHA384", "SHA512", "RIPEMD160", "MD5".

-* Please **be aware** that both synchronous method and asynchronous method throws FileNotFoundExceptions for incorrect path to file and Exception for possible wrong algorithm name.
+* Please **be aware** that ComputeHash method throws FileNotFoundExceptions for incorrect path to file and Exception for possible wrong algorithm name.